AlbertaSat/ex2_ground_station_website/INSTALL.md

 flask run
 ```

-This command works because we set the environment variables earlier to enter the app at `groundstation/__init__.py`.
 Read on to the Usage section to see what else you can do.

----

 ## Usage

-This should be the same regardless of which method of installation you're using.
+These commands should be the same regardless of which method of installation you're using.

-* `source ./env.sh` - Set the Flask environment variables (tells the app which config settings to use and where the entrypoint is).

 * `python3 manage.py recreate_db` - erase the database.